dspeyer/dspeyer.github.io/magic.md

 **Source:** Made a pact with a powerful spirit.
 **Activation:** knowledge(religion), 1 rank
 **Cost:** spell slots
-**Compatible Schools:** relevant summoning, others based on patron and pact
+**Compatible Schools:** summoning (restricted), others based on patron and pact
 **Pri:** 4
-**Extra Ability:** enchant warlock tokens
+**Extra Ability:** signature spell
 **Restriction:** must obey patron's orders (even when latent)

 Contacting a powerful spirit can be both difficult and dangerous.
-Often the best way is with a shaman token of Contact Patron.
+Often the best way is with a magic item of Send Spirit.
 Alternatively, you can seek one out where it dwells, or try to catch its attention.
 Regardless, the being is under no obligation to make a pact, or, more generally, to refrain from cursing you.

 A pact carries obligations to serve the patron’s interests in the material world.
 Different spirits may demand more or less concrete promises, and also offer more or less assurance of what is acceptable.